 Magnificent views, a private and tranquil location, crisp clear night skies are just some of what the retreat offers.

 The Retreat caters for nature and adventure enthusiasts, small groups and backpackers or study groups.
 Numbers are limited to ensure a true wilderness experience for guests.

-Mt Barney Retreat offers basic but comfortable amenities in keeping with the wilderness location.
+Basic but comfortable amenities in keeping with the wilderness location.
 Located at 750m above sea level, the weather can be changeable and with this in mind the Retreat offers the comfort of a covered camp fire, wood heater and hot showers, ensuring a warm and dry haven following a strenuous walk.

 A functional kitchen provides all the necessary implements for bush cooking.
 The setup is simple yet functional: hot water sinks, six gas rings, fridge, freezer, food storage cabinets and a wood stove.
-There is an adequate supply of crockery, cutlery, pots & pans, kettles etc. easily able to cater for at least 20 people.
+There is an adequate supply of crockery, cutlery, pots and pans, kettles etc. easily able to cater for at least 20 people.
 A coffee machine and two microwave ovens complement the kitchen setup.